eclipse-archived/codewind-docs/docs/_documentations/mdt-che-createfirstproject.md

 # Creating your first project with Codewind for Eclipse Che
 1. To create a Codewind project in Che, click **Create New Project** in the Codewind Project Explorer or go to **View**>**Find Command...** and click **Codewind: Create New Project**.
 2. Click a template source to enable.
 Local Codewind bundles **Default templates**, **Kabanero Collections**, **OpenShift Templates**, and **Appsody Stacks**.
 3. After you select a template, choose a project type and press **Enter** to create the project.
 Codewind starts to build and deploy the project.
-The project can take 30 seconds to a few minutes to begin to run.
+The project can take up to a few minutes to begin to run.
 After the project is created, in the Projects view, your project appears, and the project overview page opens.
 4. After you create a project, you can explore it with the following actions:
    - Right-click your project and click **Show all logs** to see the logs for the project.
    - To view the project code, go to the Explorer Projects view and click your project folder and the file you want to view.